ossf/alpha-omega/alpha/engagements/2024/Rust/February.md

 ### PKI RFC

-The Public Key Infrastructure (PKI) RFC has been [published](LINK TO RFC).
+The Public Key Infrastructure (PKI) RFC has been [published](https://github.com/rust-lang/rfcs/pull/3579).
+This is a big milestone and is a result of coordination between members of the Project and the Foundation.
 This covers only having a base PKI and CA for the project, and the initial model for storing and accessing said keys utilizing a quorum model for ownership.
 This is a stepping stone towards moving to actual crate signing, mirroring, etc.

 ### CDN Downloads for crates.io